rifatshampod/Dynamic-Webshop-with-DJango-and-React/readme.md

 npm run dev
 ```

-**note:** sometimes during running application on development mode requires browser refresh only for the first time incase any error due to bug on nextjs or webpack however on production running there were no error.
-It was observed sporadically.
+**note:**

+- While running the application in development mode, you might need to refresh the browser for the first time to resolve any initial errors.
+- This behavior is sporadic and does not occur in production mode.

 #### 7. Validate the successful running servers

-- http://localhost:3000 on browser will show the UI of webshop
-- http://localhost:8000/swagger will show the Open API documentation for backend
+- Frontend UI: Visit http://localhost:5173/ in your browser to access the webshop.
+- Backend Landing Page: Visit http://127.0.0.1:8000/ to confirm the backend is running.

 If both backend and frontend server runs properly then start browsing the application.
 There is optional to populate the database.
 Make sure to popuate to start the testing.